-Resize Window 10 volume with software
+Resize Window 10 volume with professional software

-With professional partition software, both NTFS and FAT32 partition are supported to resize.
+With professional partition software, both NTFS and FAT32 partition are supported.
 Unallocated space can be generated on either side when shrinking.
-You can extend a drive when there is Unallocated space or free space inside of any other volume in the same disk, no matter these space are adjacent or not.Download NIUBI Partition Editor and you’ll see all connected disk partitions, the interface is similar with Disk Management.
+You can extend a drive with Unallocated space or free space inside of any other volume in the same disk no matter these space are adjacent or not.

-Steps to resize Windows 10 partition with NIUBI:
+How to resize Windows 10 partition with NIUBI: